mosip/inji-web/docker-compose/README.md

 3. "docker-compose.yml" file with mimoto setup.

 ## How to run this setup?
+1. **Configuring Cache Providers:**

+   By default, **Mimoto** uses the **Caffeine** cache provider when running through Docker with the provided [docker-compose.yml](docker-compose.yml).
+   You only need to install and configure **Redis** (or any other cache provider) if you want to store **application data** or **HTTP sessions** outside of Caffeine.
+   Make sure the corresponding service is either included in your `docker-compose.yml` file or the required image is pulled on your machine and running.

+   **Example: Using Redis as Cache Provider**

+   1. **Update the below properties** in [mimoto-default.properties](config/mimoto-default.properties):
+      ```properties
+      spring.session.store-type=redis   # Store HTTP sessions in Redis
+      spring.cache.type=redis           # Store application data in Redis
+      ```

+   2. **Add the required Redis configurations** in [mimoto-default.properties](config/mimoto-default.properties),
+      similar to those in the [application-default.properties](https://github.com/mosip/mimoto/blob/develop/src/main/resources/application-default.properties) file of the Mimoto repository.
+      Look for properties starting with:
+      - `spring.data.redis.*`
+      - `spring.session.redis.*`

+   3. **Ensure Redis service is available when running in Docker**:
+      - Include the Redis service in your `docker-compose.yml`, **or**
+      - Pull and run a Redis image separately on your machine.

-1. Refer to the [How to create Google Client Credentials](#how-to-create-google-client-credentials) section to create Google client credentials and replace the below placeholders of Mimoto service in the `docker-compose.yml` file with the generated credentials:
+2. Refer to the [How to create Google Client Credentials](#how-to-create-google-client-credentials) section to create Google client credentials and replace the below placeholders of Mimoto service in the `docker-compose.yml` file with the generated credentials:
    ```yaml
        environment:
          - GOOGLE_OAUTH_CLIENT_ID=<your-client-id>
          - GOOGLE_OAUTH_CLIENT_SECRET=<your-client-secret>
    ```

-2. Add identity providers as issuers in the `mimoto-issuers-config.json` file of [docker-compose config folder](config/mimoto-issuers-config.json).
+3. Add identity providers as issuers in the `mimoto-issuers-config.json` file of [docker-compose config folder](config/mimoto-issuers-config.json).
 For each provider, create a corresponding object with its issuer-specific configuration.
 Refer to the [Issuers Configuration](#mimoto-issuers-configuration) section for details on how to structure this file and understand each field's purpose and what values need to be updated.

-3. Add or update the verifiers clientId, redirect and response Uris in `mimoto-trusted-verifiers.json` file of [docker-compose config folder](config/mimoto-trusted-verifiers.json) for Verifiable credential Online Sharing.
+4. 4.Add or update the verifiers clientId, redirect and response Uris in `mimoto-trusted-verifiers.json` file of [docker-compose config folder](config/mimoto-trusted-verifiers.json) for Verifiable credential Online Sharing.

-4. In the root directory, create a certs folder and generate an OIDC client.
+5. In the root directory, create a certs folder and generate an OIDC client.
 Add the onboard client’s key to the oidckeystore.p12 file and place this file inside the certs folder.
    Refer to the [official documentation](https://docs.inji.io/inji-wallet/inji-mobile/technical-overview/customization-overview/credential_providers) for guidance on how to create the **oidckeystore.p12** file and add the OIDC client key to it.
    * The **oidckeystore.p12** file stores keys and certificates, each identified by an alias (e.g., mpartner-default-mimoto-insurance-oidc).
 Mimoto uses this alias to find the correct entry and access the corresponding private key during the authentication flow.
    * Update the **client_alias** field in the [mimoto-issuers-config.json](config/mimoto-issuers-config.json) file with this alias so that Mimoto can load the correct key from the keystore.